-As shown in Figure 2, there has been a much larger increase in assets - from 5 percent to 11 percent of GDP for local governments, and from 7 percent to 27 percent of GDP for state governments.
-In contrast to the federal government, the state and local government sectors as a whole, and the majority of individual governments, have net positive financial positions.
-For state governments, this is
+As shown in Figure 2 there has been a much larger increase in assets from 5 percent to 11 percent of GDP for local governments, and from 7 percent to 27 percent of GDP for state governments.
+In contrast to the federal government, the state and local government sectors and most individual governments, have net positive financial positions.
+For state governments, this is true even excluding funds held in pension systems and other trust funds.